codekcv/headless-commerce/README.md

 2. _Running database server that [Prisma](https://www.prisma.io/docs/reference/database-reference/supported-databases) supports._

 **Environment Variables:**
-Client - _NEXT_PUBLIC_GRAPHQL_ENDPOINT_
 Server - _DATABASE_URL_ | _ACCESS_TOKEN_SECRET_ | _REFRESH_TOKEN_SECRET_

 > **Default ports** @ **client**: 3000 | **server**: 4000  |  **database**: 5432(docker) | **adminer**: 8080(docker)
 > **Note**: You may use [docker](https://www.docker.com/)-compose for containerized development database.
 > **Note**: Tokens are for authentication and keeping session.
 Authorization depends on if Admin or Super Admin.

 **Security**:
 Access token storage is in-memory and short lived.
 Refresh token in cookies + httpOnly, attached to the account in DB.
 This is the current strategy.
 Storing in local/session storage is vulnerable to attacks (e.g. XSS).
+Protection access to server is middleware level so it does not need to hit GraphQL server or database if unauthorized.

 ## Technology Stack